 Chief Peopeomoxmox met them under a white flag of truce, and at their insistence, he and four other men became their hostages to prevent an immediate attack on his village.
 The Oregon Volunteers then left the Walla Walla camp with their hostages in tow.
 Planning on establishing a winter camp at the old Whitman Mission, the soldiers and their hostages moved along the Touchet River and started up the valley.
 However, they were soon pursued by an estimated 1,000 Walla Walla, Cayuse, Palouse, and Yakama warriors.

 The four-day battle took place east of present-day Walla Walla in the vicinity of Lowden.
 The running battle began at the mouth of the Touchet River, along what was called Frenchtown, a collection of French-Canadian fur trader cabins that extended from near today’s Walla Walla to the west of present-day Lowden.

-The out-numbered and ill-equipped Volunteers set up their field headquarters and hospital in a cabin owned by Joseph Larocque and his wife Lizette Walla Walla.
+The out-numbered and ill-equipped Volunteers set up their field headquarters and hospital in a cabin owned by Joseph Larocque and his wife, Lizette Walla Walla.
 They quickly enclosed the cabin perimeter in a stockade, which they called Fort Bennett.
 The battle took place east of the cabin.
-On the first day of the battle, the five Walla Walla hostages, including Chief Peopeomoxmox were killed by the soldiers.
+On the first day of the battle, the five Walla Walla hostages, including Chief Peopeomoxmox, were killed by the soldiers.
 The Chief’s body was found mutilated and dismembered.
-After four days, with the Volunteers running low on ammunition, fled to Fort Henrietta and the Indians withdrew.
+After four days, with the Volunteers running low on ammunition, they fled to Fort Henrietta, and the Indians withdrew.